CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

 #.
 Install and configure your development environment (see
    `Development environment`_).

 #.
-Create a Git repository for your project (see `Creating and sharing
+Create a Git repository for your team/project (see `Creating and
-   a development repository`_) from the provided template.
+   sharing a development repository`_) from the provided template.

 #.
-Read the :ref:`Deliverables` section, and within your team consider
+Read the :ref:`Deliverables` section, and with your team consider
    dependencies between 'tasks' in the deliverables and allocate independent tasks to a team member (see `Project planning`_).